 The history of acid-base balance has left us with challenging terminology.
 This is of special importance to medical students and residents because examiners rely on this confusing material to write test questions.
 The beneficiary would appear to be the examiner - not the student.

 Some of our legendary forbears are to blame for getting us into this mess.
-The hindsite we enjoy illuminates their decisions with a harsh light.
+Hindsite throws a harsh light on their decisions.
 They would, almost certainly, have made other decisions if they had enjoyed some of our contemporary knowledge.
 They didn't.
 We can't go back.
 But, we can understand what they did and how it affects us.